yatharth-singh148/Autonomous-Moderation-Suite/README.md

 ![Autonomous Moderation Suite Distributed Ecosystem & Microservices Architecture](assets/Architecture.png)

-At a high level, the system can be understood through four layers:
+At a high level, the system can be understood through five architectural areas:

-1. Client / Sensor Layer
+1. Client & Moderation Interface Layer
-   Collects telemetry and initiates moderation checks from browsers, dashboards, and game environments.
+   Provides browser-extension telemetry, game integrations, shadow scanners, the central moderation panel, and community-specific sister panels.

+2. Web Control Plane
+   Coordinates moderation tools and maintains shared community lookup state.
+The central web brain routes requests while a materialized community cache avoids repeatedly scanning the full flagged-user population for high-frequency group lookups.

-2. Edge / Ingestion Layer
+3. Edge / Ingestion Layer
    Receives, validates, and routes incoming requests before they reach heavier processing components.

-3. Distributed Compute Layer
+4. Distributed Compute Layer
    Performs scheduled crawling, relationship analysis, group analysis, network mapping, and probabilistic risk evaluation.

-4. Persistence & Recovery Layer
+5. Persistence & Recovery Layer
-   Stores threat intelligence, maintains the master ledger, and provides automated disaster-recovery mechanisms.
+   Stores threat intelligence, maintains the master ledger, and provides automated database and web-state recovery mechanisms.

-The architecture was designed around practical constraints including external API rate limits, restricted scanning windows, intermittent service availability, and the need to process several workloads independently.
+The architecture was designed around practical constraints including external API rate limits, restricted scanning windows, intermittent service availability, high-frequency community queries, and the need to process several workloads independently.

 ---

 ## Core Features

+### Moderation Web Ecosystem & Shared Community Cache

+The web layer is more than a collection of scan forms.
+It acts as a moderation control plane for both centralized and community-specific workflows.

+The **Central Moderation Panel** exposes the broader moderation toolset, including profile scans, group scans, group-ID scans, asset information, cipher and Morse decoders, and a Community Scanner for finding flagged users associated with a supplied group.

+The Community Scanner is backed by a **materialized community cache**.
+Rather than rescanning the complete flagged-user population whenever a moderator performs a group lookup, the system maintains a dictionary mapping flagged user IDs to their known group associations.
+This cached state is refreshed on a scheduled 12-hour cycle.

+Between full refreshes, newly flagged users can be processed incrementally.
+Only the new entries need to follow the normal association-scan path, after which their results are added to the live cache.
+This keeps repeated community lookups inexpensive while allowing the cache to converge toward current database state.

+The web ecosystem also supports **community-specific sister panels**.
+A community can receive a tailored version of the moderation interface with the tools most relevant to its staff and workflows.
+These panels use the same underlying cached community state rather than maintaining independent copies of the full dataset.

+A **Sister Website Manager** acts as the controlled intermediary for this shared cache.
+It distributes the required cached state to sister panels while keeping the central cache itself hidden from those sites.
+The manager also retains recovery state so that, following a restart of the central web layer, the latest available cache can be restored without immediately rebuilding the entire dataset.

+This design separates the user-facing moderation experience from the expensive data-refresh workload and allows the same underlying intelligence to support multiple community-specific interfaces.

 ### Distributed Telemetry Fabric